The implementation, step by step.

 |---|---|---|

-Image and audio scoring v0.1
+Image scoring v0.1

 POST /v1/analyze accepts {type:"image",content:"https://..."}, calls a vision LLM with a constrained visible-artifact rubric, and returns synthetic_image_risk, synthetic_risk alias, evidence, fixes, trust score, risk level, and recommended action.
 VeracityAPI stores no image bytes and logs only a URL hash plus hostname.
 C2PA/EXIF/provenance verification is roadmap, not claimed in v0.1.